 1.Juicing grapes for Kilao making

 The grapes are picked around September and crushed manually to extract juice.
 The juice is then stored in an available vessel for at least one week to filter out and then heated to make a thick syrup or pulp.
-As such, there is no specific equipment for storing the juice to filter out.

 2.Apricot and walnut threading/stringing.